 Corn tortillas can make or break your quesadillas, tacos, or enchiladas.
 Discover how to heat your corn tortillas perfectly every time.

-Thankfully, heating these for your next burrito, quesadilla or taco is easier than you might think.
+Thankfully, heating these for your next burrito, quesadilla or homemade tacos is easier than you might think.
 Here are five quick and easy ways to heating corn tortillas perfectly every time.

 One way you can heat tortillas is to use the griddle.
 A griddle is a flat surface on which you can cook.
 It’s the flatness that makes it a great way to reheat tortillas and make sure they retain their shape.
 A griddle can be powered by gas, electricity, wood, or even coal.
 The method that you choose depends on your lifestyle.

 When reheating any food, tortillas included, you want to make sure that you regain the same texture and taste.
 Tortillas need to be reheated so that they can still be folded and torn just as when they were first made.
 To bring them back to life, reheat the tortillas over low to medium heat.

 Make sure the tortillas are separated from each other before you start heating them.
 Then place them individually on the griddle.
 Once the griddle is hot, place the tortillas on the surface.